top of page

 Important Registration Info

 These in-person classes are for adults only.
-By purchasing this series, I understand this is a 3-month tap dance series that requires the use of tap dance shoes.
-The initial $75 purchase will register you for the series and cover the cost of the first month of classes.
-There will be (2) additional charges of $75, one being on May 1st, and the last one being on June 1st.
+By purchasing this series, it is understood this is a 3-month tap dance series that requires the use of tap dance shoes.
+The initial $80 purchase will register you for the series and cover the cost of the first month of classes.
+There will be (2) additional charges of $80, one being on March 1st, and the last one being on April 1st.
 Thank you for understanding that we cannot offer refunds for unattended classes once purchased.
 New client special offers can not be used for this series.

 tapshoes_horiz.jpg